analitico/analitico/documentation/CONTRIBUTING.md

 # Contributing

-Interested in contributing to the Material theme?
+Interested in contributing to the Analitico code base?
 Want to report a bug?
 Before you do, please read the following guidelines.

 ## Submission context